 History and description

-Since the church was dedicated to John the Baptist, the idea was to place it close to the river, which caused many difficulties with the foundation.
-Sansovino had to give way to Antonio da Sangallo il Giovane, who solved the problems with the foundation, but then could not continue.
+Since the church was going to be dedicated to John the Baptist, the idea was to place it close to the river.
+This caused practical difficulties with the foundation, however.
+As a result, Sansovino wa replaced by Antonio da Sangallo il Giovane, who managed to solve the problems with the foundation, but was then unable to finish the construction.

-It was Giacomo della Porta who managed to more or less complete the church.
+It was Giacomo della Porta who in the end managed to more or less complete the church.

 Carlo Maderno put the finishing touches on the dome in 1634.

 Pietro da Cortona decorated the apse in the 1640s, using paintings taken from from the Chiesa Nuova.
-When the chapel in the apse was dedicated to the Falconieri family, Cortona was commissioned to design a huge sculpture group that was to be be executed by Francesco Mochi.
-The sculpture group “The Baptism of Christ” was later produced by Antonio Raggi to a design by Borromini.
+When the chapel in the apse was dedicated to the Falconieri family, Cortona was commissioned to design a huge sculpture group, which Francesco Mochi then was supposed to sculpt.
+“The Baptism of Christ” was later produced by Antonio Raggi to a design by Borromini.

 What to see